-Each year, a significant number of St. Olaf graduates choose to embark upon a full-time service opportunity such as AmeriCorps, Lutheran Volunteer Corps, Peace Corps, Teach for America, or any of dozens of other similar post-graduate programs.
+Each year, up to 10% of St. Olaf graduates choose to embark upon a full-time service opportunities.
 These programs provide opportunities to gain experience, explore career interests, develop leadership skills, travel and help strengthen communities as part of a one or two year commitment.
-Positions can be found in a number of areas such as human service, education, environmental sustainability, public health and community development.
+Positions can be found in a number of areas such as social services, education, environmental sustainability, public health, advocacy and public policy, and community development.
 Visit our general information page to find more about gap year/post-graduate service.
-The Piper Center (Tomson 270) is always eager to assist you in the process of learning about, selecting and applying to post-graduate service programs.
+The Piper Center is eager to assist students in the process of learning about, selecting and applying to post-graduate service programs.

 Faith-based Programs (Lutheran Volunteer Corps, Jesuit Volunteer Corps, etc.) – Programs typically require community living and encourage intentional reflection on values such as service, social justice, sustainability and spirituality.

 Teach for America – Members are hired as full-time, first year teachers in under-resourced schools throughout the country, and receive full teacher’s salary.
-Most participants earn teacher certification and have the option to complete a master’s degree by the end of their two-year teaching commitment.
+Two-year teaching commitment.
+Most participants earn teacher certification.

-Alternative Routes to Teaching Certification Programs – Alternative routes to teacher certification are state-defined routes through which an individual who already has at least a bachelor’s degree can obtain certification to teach without necessarily having to participate in a campus-based certification program.
+Alternative Routes to Teaching Certification Programs — State-defined routes through which an individual who already has at least a bachelor’s degree can obtain certification to teach without necessarily having to participate in a campus-based certification program.